gravcmspro/gravcmspro_pages/04.shortcodes/01.basic/01.anchor/basic.md

 menu: Anchor
 date: '03/30/2017 6:00am'
 metadata:
-  description: This component renders a 2 boxed images that scales when mouse is placed over them and with a nice caption at their bottom
+  description: This shortcode renders a 2 boxed images that scales when mouse is placed over them and with a nice caption at their bottom
   author: Grav CMS Pro

 dictionaries: